firecat53/urlscan/README.rst

 - Configure colors via ~/.config/urlscan/config.json.
 Generate default config file for editing with `P`.
 Cycle through available palettes with `p`.

+- Copy URL to clipboard (primary) with `C`.
+Requires xsel or xclip.

 - Run a command with the selected URL as the argument or pipe the selected URL to a command.